Vizzuality/half-earth-v3/_docs/scientists/aois-and-crfs.md

 This documentation has been written using the ArcGIS Pro version `2.6.4` and the Portal version `10.8.1`.

 # Creating a crf `WIP`
 Check the document of [CRF creation and storage](https://docs.google.com/document/d/1H6VaYnBHhPD3mDfCVnfwh6t22tPFffmjyej1OAjgddk/edit){:target="_blank"} for detailed steps.
+Before starting, make sure you are NOT building pyramids.
+This can add hours to the processing.
+Your Pro may be set to do this automatically.
+You can turn it off in Options.

 The most critical step is `Build multidimensional info`, this is because it has to be clear what are the `variables` and what are the `dimensions`.
 After creating a new field in the attribute table of the Mosaic dataset, use the following input as guide.
 This example is how the encroachment datacube has been created.

 ##### 1. The geoprocessing parameters
 **IMPORTANT NOTE:** Be aware that when you check the ran geoprocess in the history, automatically, the information in `Variable Field` changes to the new `Variable` field.
 Always check the python snippet to see what has been done.